TomHardwicke/PROJ_2023_psych-journal-critique/data/prepareSample/articles/02 - modified/README.txt

 Instructions for obtaining data files

-NOTE: this file cannot be publicly shared because it contains a large portion of a proprietary database.
+NOTE: this data file cannot be publicly shared because it contains a large portion of a proprietary database.

 Files:
 WoS2020Article_List.csv